hao-fang/ee596_spr2018_lab2/README.md

 ## Lab Checkoff
 * Task 1:
   * Illustrate your sample dialog in Task 1 using the Alexa Simulator.
-	* Explain the Lambda function.
+  * Be pepared to answer questions about the Lambda function.
 * Task 2:
   * Illustrate your sample dialog in Task 2 using an Echo dot and the Alexa App on your phone.
-	* Can you fool Alexa's speech recognition system?
+  * Can you fool Alexa's speech recognition?
 * Task 3 (Optional):
   * Explain your plan about interaction model for your project.
   * Deploy an initial interaction model.

 ## Lab Report